 The contemporary market stall structure and the large stall doors are made from contemporary softwood cladding.
-The builder used a standard up-and-over skeleton garage door and mechanism with the wooden cladding design then fixed to the skeleton door.
+The builder used a standard up-and-over skeleton garage door and mechanism, with the wooden cladding design then fixed to the skeleton door.
 They had overlooked the mechanisms maximum weight load.
 Once the stalls were occupied the mechanisms started to break and in fact were dangerous.

 The current doors were over 100kg and we had a load limit of 50kg.
 As the wooded cladding was 20mm think we also had to make our doors 20mm think to ensure the face of the door aligned with the main structure.
 A requirement insisted by the architect.